rarylson/rrdedit/README.md

 rrdedit
 =======

 Command line tool that edit RRDs.
-It

 It uses the RRD::Editor and RRDs perl modules.

 Currently, there are only these funcionalities:

-- Print datasource informations
+- Print datasource information
-- Print RRA informations
+- Print RRA information
 - Remove datasources
 - Resize RRA time by changing the number of rows
 - Resize RRA precision by changing the RRA step